-HLO Patient feedback / MSF WP BAs Reflective reports Training course or qualificatio n (incl PG degrees) Critical incidents/ complaint reviews Research or QI/ audit projects Logbook Specialty specific summative assessment Other CS / ES reports Domain 1: Professional knowledge a ınd managei ment 1.1 Demonstrate they can communicate effectively and respectfully with patients and others and with colleagues 1 1.2 Demonstrate that they can make decisions, while maintaining professional behaviour and judgement 1.3 Demonstrate they can deal with complexity and uncertainty 1.4 Recognise their legal responsibilities and be able to apply in practice any legislative requirements relevant to their jurisdiction of practice 9 1.5 Recognise and work within the context of a health service and healthcare systems, understanding that systems may differ between England, Scotland, Wales and Northern Ireland 1.6 Recognise and demonstrate their role in health promotion, disease prevention and population health 1.7 Recognise the importance of, and demonstrate the ability to
+HLO Patient feedback / MSF WPBAs Reflective reports Training course or qualification (inc. PG degrees) Critical incidents or complaint reviews Research or QI / audit projects Logbook Specialty specific summative assessment Other (see list 1-9 below) CS / ES reports 1.1 Demonstrate they can communicate effectively and respectfully with patients and others and with colleagues 1 1.2 Demonstrate that they can make decisions, while maintaining professional behaviour and judgement 1.3 Demonstrate they can deal with complexity and uncertainty 1.4 Recognise their legal responsibilities and be able to apply in practice any legislative requirements relevant to their jurisdiction of practice 9

-practise, person-centred care

-(PCC), including shared decision

-making (SDM)
+HLO Patient feedback / MSF WPBAs Reflective reports Training course or qualification (inc. PG degrees) Critical incidents or complaint reviews Research or QI / audit projects Logbook Specialty specific summative assessment Other (see list 1-9 below) CS / ES reports 1.5 Recognise and work within the context of a health service and healthcare systems, understanding that systems may differ between England, Scotland, Wales and Northern Ireland 1.6 Recognise and demonstrate their role in health promotion, disease prevention and population health 1.7 Recognise the importance of, and demonstrate the ability to practise, person-centred care (PCC), including shared decision making (SDM)